 The handling and usage of hydrogen is safer than that of the fuels commonly used today due to a number of its characteristics.
 For instance, Hydrogen is non-toxic and non-corrosive.
 In addition, because hydrogen is much lighter than air, it dissipates rapidly when it is released, allowing for relatively rapid dispersal of the fuel in case of a leak.
 Some of hydrogen's properties require additional engineering controls to enable its safe use.
 Specifically, hydrogen has a wide range of flammable concentrations in air and lower ignition energy than gasoline or natural gas, which means it can ignite more easily.
 Consequently, adequate ventilation and leak detection are important elements in the design of safe hydrogen systems.
 Because hydrogen burns with a nearly invisible flame, special flame detectors are required.
-Furthermore, some metals can become brittle when exposed to hydrogen, so selecting appropriate materials is important to the design of safe hydrogen systems, training in safe hydrogen handling practices is a key element for ensuring the safe use of hydrogen.
+Furthermore, some metals can become brittle when exposed to hydrogen, so selecting appropriate materials is important to the design of safe hydrogen systems.
+In addition to designing safety features into hydrogen systems, training in safe hydrogen handling practices is a key element for ensuring the safe use of hydrogen.